kubeflow/website/content/en/docs/gke/private-clusters.md

      * This could be because a reference is incorrect (e.g. firewall rules reference the wrong network)

-     * You can sanity check resources by doing kubectl describe and looking for errors.
+     * You can double check resources by doing kubectl describe and looking for errors.

        * [kubeflow/gcp-blueprints#38](https://github.com/kubeflow/gcp-blueprints/issues/38) is tracking
           tools to automate this

-* GCR images can't be pulled
+* Google Container Registry(GCR) images can't be pulled

   * This likely indicates an issue with access to private GCR; this could be an issue with

-    * DNS configurations - Check that the `DNSRecordSet` and `DNSManagedZone` CNRM resources are in a ready state
+    * DNS configurations: Check that the `DNSRecordSet` and `DNSManagedZone` CNRM resources are in a ready state
     * Routes - Ensure any default route to the internet has a larger value for the priority then any routes to private GCP APIs so that the private routes match first.